 - Internal notes or discussions let you jot down and embed important info in each email.
 This centralized data helps you send personalized emails.
 Plus, you can use these internal comments to talk to other agents without forwarding or replying-all.

 - Data analytics lets you track metrics like email response times and identify areas of improvement.

 Below are five best practices for shared inbox, including saved replies, building routing rules, creating chatbots, using knowledge management software, and bringing context to your conversations.

 Saved replies, also known as canned responses, are populated shared inbox replies.
 They allow agents to answer customers' questions in a wink.

-A large catalog of saved replies can increase the customer service team's efficiency.
+An extensive catalog of saved replies can increase the customer service team's efficiency.
 By using template answers, you provide solutions to more customers.
-More than bringing efficiency, it allows to better control external communication by creating templates for generic messages like proposition value or advantages compared to competitors.
+More than bringing efficiency, it allows better control of external communication by creating templates for generic messages like proposition value or advantages compared to competitors.

-To counter this habit, a good practice is to create dedicated messages to sales questions.
-This ensures support agents have the right messages and offer more time to the sales team to focus on what matters the most.
+- Saved replies for sales: Sales are busy, and sometimes they need more time to answer even the most straightforward customer queries.
+A good practice is to create dedicated email templates for sales questions.
+These answers ensure support agents have the right messages and offer more time to the sales team to focus on what matters the most.

 An example of a follow-up using canned responses would be:

 I'm [your name], [your job title] at [your company name].